orange-lang/orange/README.md

 # Orange
-Orange is a systems programming language with the feel of a mixture of C# and Ruby.
+Orange is a systems programming language made to let the user create code that's as powerful as C++ while still being fun to write.

 # Hello World
 At the moment, Orange has no standard library, so you'll need to link against C library functions to do more